Saving up enough money to buy a house is a noble goal, but it may require a lot more planning than you think.

 Whether the house you’re buying is 100 years old or brand new, you should expect the unexpected when it comes to maintenance and repairs.

-Clark recommends that you save up the equivalent of two mortgage payments a year to deal with those inevitable things that come up in your home that need to be dealt with.
+Clark recommends that you save up the equivalent of two mortgage payments a year for this.
 Having that cushion in advance of your purchase will put you ahead of the game.

-Buying a home is a big deal and not something to be rushed into.
+Buying a home is a big deal and not something to rush into.
 But as long as you understand all of the costs involved and make sure you save so you’re prepared financially, it can be one of the most fulfilling things you ever do.

 If you’re ready to take the plunge, please make sure to read our guide: How to buy a house in 9 steps.